SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

     - The **Item Sales Report** report.

-## Review
+## Summary

-In this exercise, you have created a lakehouse and imported data into it.
+In this lab, you have created a lakehouse and imported data into it.
 You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
 The managed tables can be queried using SQL, and are included in a default dataset to support data visualizations.

-## Proceed to the next exercise
+### You have successfully completed the lab